About Snackbar Games

 Justin is an avid fan of platformers, puzzle games, first-person shooters and board games.
 When not playing games, he is a systems engineer, husband and father of four.
 Justin joined the site in 2007, and serves as a reviews specialist.

 As Associate Editor, Lucas works to improve and polish the site’s writing, prepare content for publication and maintain a consistent tone.
-Lucas currently contributes to RantLifestyle, and has also written pieces for Cracked, RoboAwesome and Shonen Jump.
+Lucas currently contributes to RantLifestyle and GamerTell, and has also written pieces for Cracked, RoboAwesome and Shonen Jump.
 Lucas joined Snackbar in October 2012.

 Eric is an aspiring game journalist residing in New Jersey.
 Aside from indulging in Dance Dance Revolution, Beatmania IIDX and DJMax Technika weekly, he enjoys fighters, RPGs, adventure games, platformers and the occasional sports game.
 He joined the site in July 2011.